immcantation/shazam/docs/topics/MRS5NFModel.md

 1. Cui A, et al. A model of somatic hypermutation targeting in mice based on high-throughput immunoglobulin sequencing data.
-(In Preparation)
+Under review.